Changes to NTLM authentication for HttpWebRequest in Version 3.5 SP1

-Security changes were made in Version 3.5 SP1 that affect how integrated Windows authentication is handled by the HttpWebRequest, HttpListener, NegotiateStream, and related classes in the System.Net namespace.
+Security changes were made in .NET Framework version 3.5 SP1 and later that affect how integrated Windows authentication is handled by the HttpWebRequest, HttpListener, NegotiateStream, and related classes in the System.Net namespace.
 These changes can affect applications that use these classes to make web requests and receive responses where integrated Windows authentication based on NTLM is used.
 This change can impact web servers and client applications that are configured to use integrated Windows authentication.

-The design of integrated Windows authentication allows for some credential challenge responses to be universal, meaning they can be re-used or forwarded.
-If this particular design feature is not needed then the challenge responses should be constructed at a minimum with target specific information and preferably also with some channel specific information.
-Services can then provide extended protection to ensure that credential challenge responses contain service specific information such as a Service Principal Name (SPN).
-With this information in the credential exchanges, services are able to better protect against malicious use of credential challenge responses that might have been improperly obtained.
+The design of integrated Windows authentication allows for some credential responses to be universal, meaning they can be re-used or forwarded.
+If this particular design feature is not needed, then the authentication protocols should carry target specific information as well as channel specific information.
+Services can then provide extended protection to ensure that credential responses contain service specific information such as a Service Principal Name (SPN).
+With this information in the credential exchanges, services are able to better protect against malicious use of credential responses that might have been improperly obtained.

 Multiple components in the System.Net and System.Net.Security namespaces perform integrated Windows authentication on behalf of a calling application.
 This section describes changes to System.Net components to add extended protection in their use of integrated Windows authentication.